jro31/jethro-codes/_articles/projects/meals-of-change.md

 ## Background

 At the time I started this project, I'd been coding for around three years.
-I'd worked almost solely as a Rails dev during that time, only ever using React very reluctantly.
+I'd worked almost solely as a Rails dev during that time, only ever using React somewhat reluctantly.

-During those jobs, I'd never been given any time to learn React, and in the first, it was React, pre-hooks, with Redux, pre-Redux Toolkit.
+I'd never had any time to learn React at this point, and in the first of these jobs, it was the era of React, pre-hooks, with Redux, pre-Redux Toolkit.
 With zero React learning behind me, I couldn't make head nor tail of what most of the code meant.
-I got by, by looking at and trying to replicate the existing code, but not really understanding what was going on.
+I got by, looking at and trying to replicate the existing code, but not really understanding what was going on.

-I had a similar experience in my next job where, despite being hired as a backend Rails dev, I was again put onto React projects despite my insistance that we had devs in the team better-suited to the task, and again, I was able to scrape by, just by trying to replicate, even while not understanding the existing code.
+I had a similar experience in my next job where, despite being hired as a backend Rails dev, I was again put onto occasional React projects despite my insistance that we had devs in the team better-suited to the task, and again, I was able to scrape by, just by trying to replicate, even while not understanding the existing code.

 These experiences gave me a real aversion to React, as I was just thrown into these occasional React projects, often with tight deadlines, with zero time to actually learn the basics.
+So I just came to associate React with a lot of stress and confusion.

 All of that being said, when I came to the end of my time in the latter of these jobs, I was acutely aware that while very talented as a Rails dev, the gaping hole in my skillset was the lack of a front-end library.

 On my personal projects up to this time, I'd got by with jQuery, and even vanilla JavaScript.
-But if I really wanted to consider myself a fullstack dev, and to be able to build modern projects from start to deployment, I needed the knowledge of a front-end library.
+But if I really wanted to consider myself a full-stack dev, and to be able to build modern projects from start to deployment, I needed the knowledge of a front-end library.
 So on leaving this job, and even slightly before, I focussed all of my energy onto learning React.

 And you know what?
-When you actually have the time learn it properly, React is really a joy to work with.
+When you actually learn the basics before undertaking a project, React is really a joy to work with.

 I try to be as receptive as I can to all sources of knowledge, although there's no doubting that my primary resource for learning React was Academind's excellent course, [React - The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).